Price: only £1.99 (No VAT)

 Lariam can stay in the body for a long time after taking the last dose and therefore some adverse reactions may occur or persist for more than several weeks.

-Most common unwanted effects: feeling or actually being sick, dizziness, vertigo, loss of balance, headache, sleepiness, sleep problems, diarrhoea, stomach ache.
+Most common unwanted effects (may affect up to 1 in 10): feeling or actually being sick, dizziness, vertigo, loss of balance, headache, sleepiness, sleep problems, diarrhoea, stomach ache.
 If you feel dizzy, do not drive or carry out tasks requiring a high degree of co-ordination.

 Less common unwanted effects: